dpwiese/flying-notes-vitepress/docs/src/cfii/tsa/flight-instruments.md

   * Rigidity in space
   * Precession
 * Electrically or vacuum powered
-  * What is in POH might have changed and need to consult supplements, e.g. G5 attitude indicator using solid state (electrically powered) gyro instead of vacuum powered.
+  * What is in POH might have changed and need to consult supplements
+  * For example, the Garmin G5 attitude indicator uses solid state (electrically powered) gyro instead of vacuum powered.
 * Due to friction, gyroscopic instruments can drift and need to be reset periodically (for example heading indicator to compass)
   * For example, check and reset every 15 minutes
 * Certain gyroscopic instruments have specific pitch and bank limits that induce a tumble of the gyro.